Julius Frederick Detmold

 The work of the Artillery Brigade was to keep the infantry brigades supplied with ammunition.
 Julius’ war record showed that he saw service in Egypt and the Western Front.
 He was hospitalised twice with routine ailments and discharged as medically unfit towards the end of the war in June 1918.
 After the war, his parents remained in Dulwich and he went to live in Canada.

-With thanks to Alexandra McKinnon, Directorate of History and Heritage, Canadian Department of National Defence, for this information.
+With thanks to Alexandra McKinnon, Directorate of History and Heritage, Canadian Department of National Defence, for much of this information.